 I never thought that I would get to use these skills as much as I have since being at Go2Africa, but I find daily that my keen eye for detail and my ability to look at each piece of a puzzle with a unique view and perfectionist touch has helped me greatly in my job as an Africa Safari Expert.

 As a child, my parents loved to take us on self-drive holidays all over South Africa.
 We have spent many a summer in the Cederberg mountains, traversing the Karoo, driving up the Garden Route for a beach holiday or exploring Addo Elephant National Park in search of the Big 5.

-I have also had the incredible opportunity of visiting the Victoria Falls in 2011.
-I still get goosebumps when I remember the sound of the crashing water and the thrilling adventures we had during our stay.
+I also had the incredible opportunity to visit the Victoria Falls.
+I still get goose bumps when I remember the sound of the crashing water and the thrilling adventures we had during our stay.
 Travelling overseas has also been a big part of my life.
-I have visited New York, been to the UK twice and done a whirlwind trip of Western Europe, visiting seven countries in 10 days.
+I have visited New York City, been to the UK twice and done a whirlwind trip of western Europe, visiting seven countries in 10 days.

 What I love about Africa

 One thing I’ve learnt through my travels in Africa, is that every day has the chance to be truly magical.
-Whether you’re exploring Cape Town, the world’s most beautiful city, or getting up at the crack of dawn for an exciting morning game drive in the chilly air, there is always a feeling of unexplored potential.
+Whether you’re exploring Cape Town, one of the world’s most beautiful cities, or getting up at the crack of dawn for an exhilarating morning game drive in the chilly air, there is always a feeling of unexplored potential.
 It makes every day unique and exciting.

 Some African Travel advice

 If things don’t happen exactly as you expect them to – don’t panic!
 There are always friendly people to help you and Africa is full of wonderful surprises.
 Who knows, something unexpected may end up being the best travel story you could have ever imagined.

 My eye is currently set on the prize of the Okavango Delta in Botswana.
 There is something so untamed and wild about that part of Africa that is calling me to come and explore.